lodash/lodash/doc/README.md

 // Use the `sourceURL` option to specify a custom sourceURL for the template. var compiled = _.template('hello <%= user %>!', { 'sourceURL': '/basic/greeting.jst' });
 compiled(data);
-// => find the source of "greeting.jst" under the Sources tab or Resources panel of the web inspector
+// => Find the source of "greeting.jst" under the Sources tab or Resources panel of the web inspector.

 // Use the `variable` option to ensure a with-statement isn't used in the compiled template. var compiled = _.template('hi <%= data.user %>!', { 'variable': 'data' });